The explore/exploit strategy is an iterative approach to systems engineering and team formation.

 Over time, our work became highly inspired by two software platforms and their characteristics: Erlang and Android.

-Erlang's influence came mostly from its reliability characteristics and its shared-nothing methodology.
 Android provides a modular, component-based application framework including a software development kit and documentation which we wanted to have for all kinds of automotive software systems as well.

 This led to the developement of the Mindroid application frameworks.